paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-16S/16s-sequence-process.md

 #### Install QIIME2

-Run the workflow in a specific conda environment, which ensures that the correct version of the Python required packages are being used for QIIME2.
+Run the workflow from the URL below provided in a specific conda environment, which ensures that the correct version of the Python required packages are being used for QIIME2.
 <https://docs.qiime2.org/2023.5/install/native/#install-qiime-2-within-a-conda-environment>

 ### STEP 1